2 Samuel 15 – Absalom’s Rebellion

 e.
 Passed before the king: As David watched this procession leave Jerusalem and head for safety, he was greatly pained.
 This was reflected in the Psalm that David wrote during this time.

 i.
 David was afraid: My heart is severely pained within me, and the terrors of death have fallen upon me.
 Fearfulness and trembling have come upon me, and horror has overwhelmed me.
-And I said, “Oh that I had wings like a dove!
-For then I would fly away and be at rest.
+So I said, “Oh that I had wings like a dove!
+I would fly away and be at rest.
 Indeed, I would wander far off, and remain in the wilderness.
 I would hasten my escape from the windy storm and tempest.”
 (Psalm 55:4-8)

 ii.
 David put his trust in God: LORD, how they have increased who trouble me!
 Many are they who rise up against me.
 Many are they who say of me, “There is no help for him in God.”
 But You, O LORD, are a shield for me, my glory and the One who lifts up my head.
 I cried to the LORD with my voice, and He heard me from His holy hill.
 I lay down and slept; I awoke, for the LORD sustained me.
 I will not be afraid of ten thousands of people who have set themselves against me all around.
 (Psalm 3:1-6)